jigargc/PosixParser/README.md

 ## Known Bugs and Issues

-- In some cases, the application might not handle incorrect user input gracefully, causing unexpected behavior.
+- In some cases of post (Increment and Decrement), the application might not handle incorrect user input gracefully, causing unexpected behavior.

 ## Resolving a Difficult Issue